-In most jurisdictions, duress is an affirmative defense in which defendants claim that they committed a criminal act but had to do so in order to avoid an immediate threat of death or serious harm.
+In criminal law, duress is an affirmative defense in which defendants admit that they committed the criminal act but argue that they were compelled to do so because of an immediate threat of death or serious harm.
 An example is when a person holds a knife to an accused’s throat and threatens the defendant’s life if he/she doesn’t commit a crime.
-Some jurisdictions refer to this defense as “coercion.”
+Some jurisdictions refer to this defense as coercion.

 To successfully show duress, a defendant typically has to prove that:

 - a person made an immediate threat of death or serious bodily harm against the defendant,

 - the accused had a reasonable fear that the person, or some third party, would carry out the threat, and

 - the accused had no reasonable way out to avoid the threatened harm but for committing the unlawful act.1

 Note that duress is not available as a defense for every crime charged.
 For example, most states do not allow it to challenge a murder charge.
 Moreover, it is typically not available where an accused was somehow responsible for placing him or herself in a dangerous situation.

 Note, too, that there are two defenses related to duress.
 These are: